-We were back together again with traveling buddy Lydia for a brief stopover in Bangkok, one of the most vibrant, bustling and busy cities in the world.
+We were back together again with Lydia for a brief stopover in Bangkok, one of the most vibrant, bustling and busy cities in the world.
 It’s the metropolis version of Marmite – a place you either love or you hate, but good accommodation goes a long way in helping you figure that out.

 There’s a lot to choose from too, with over 400 hostels in the city of significantly varying degrees of quality.
 This time, we opted for Holy Sheet Hostel, a relative newcomer on the block.
 So, without further ado, let’s see if this accommodation is beneficial for Bangkok in our review.

 …Is everything when it comes to a hostel.
 Well, it’s not everything, but a good location isn’t going to do your reviews and ability to fill beds any harm.
 Holy Sheet is located between Ekamai & Phrakanong BTS skytrain stations, and those in the know will realise it isn’t a tourist area at all.
 While initially, you might baulk at this, there are some distinct advantages to being out of the way.

 In a city as popular and as touristy as Bangkok, you might often find you’re viewed as little more than a walking cash machine.
 When you’re outside those areas, you’re more accepted and you can buy food at local prices, score metered taxis, while not being as harassed and you’re less likely to get scammed.
 Plenty of people think so anyway – Holy Sheet has a ‘perfect location’ badge on Hostel World.
 If you’re looking to be out of the way it’s great, if you want to be more “in amongst it” you should look elsewhere.